Professor Gwilym Pryce

 - Gibb K, Osland L & Pryce G (2014) Describing Inequalities in Access to Employment and the Associated Geography of Wellbeing.
 Urban Studies, 51(3), 596-613.
 View this article in WRRO

 - Pryce G (2013) Housing Submarkets and the Lattice of Substitution.
 Urban Studies, 50(13), 2682-2699.

 - Stuart-Smith J, Pryce G, Timmins C & Gunter B (2013) Television can also be a factor in language change: Evidence from an urban dialect.
 Language, 89(3), 501-536.

-- Chen Y, Fingleton B, Pryce G, Chen A & Djordjević S (2013) Implications of rising flood-risk for employment location: A GMM spatial model with agglomeration and endogenous house price effects.
-Journal of Property Research.
+- Chen Y, Fingleton B, Pryce G, Chen AS & Djordjević S (2013) Implications of rising flood-risk for employment location: a GMM spatial model with agglomeration and endogenous house price effects.
+Journal of Property Research, 30(4), 298-323.

 - Pryce GB (2012) Flood Risk and House Price Inertia: A Source of Comfort or Concern?.
 Water Leader, 2012(4), 48-49.

 - Levin E & Pryce G (2011) A Disequilibrium Model of the Market for Houses: Implicit Selling Time as a Signal of Optimal Holding Periods and Buyer Valuation.
 Urban Studies, 48(11), 2249-2263.

 - Levin EJ, Montagnoli A & Pryce G (2011) Mark‐to‐market and house asset valuation.
 International Journal of Housing Markets and Analysis, Volume 4(Issue 2), 172-179.

 - Pryce G (2011) Bidding Conventions and the Degree of Overpricing in the Market for Houses.
 Urban Studies, 48(4), 765-791.